jenia/all-capstone-project-summer-2025-team-6/README.md

 I did not commit it because it's 100MB big.**
 # Data Cleaning and Merging Pipeline

+*datamodel has a python code for time modelling that is only a test since it is not precise we should add feature engineering for it to work better.
+I included only as exemple of reasoning*

 1. dataprep/evaluation_fonciere.py:  We use the dataset uniteevaluationfonciere.csv from the website https://donnees.montreal.ca/dataset/unites-evaluation-fonciere